CartoDB/carto-vl/docs/guides/06-aggregations.md

 **Note:**
 Notice how we have used `numeral` from the external library, and its `.format` method to display millions of people.

-As a nice complement, you can now change the _color_ and _size_ of cities with higher populations on the screen using this code (replace `color: grey` and `width: 10` in the current viz with):
+As a nice complement, you can now change the _color_ and _size_ of the city with highest population on the screen using this code (replace `color: grey` and `width: 10` in the current viz with):
 ```CARTO_VL_Viz
 color: blend(gray, red, @f_isBiggest)
 width: blend(10, 40, @f_isBiggest)